o1xhack/addChildViewController/README.md

 # addChildViewController

+Using Swift 3.0.

-Swift 3, add svc as childviewcontroller using snapkit
+Add SafariViewController as childviewcontroller using SnapKit to Auto Layout